 Each spring semester students select their rooms for the following academic years at Room Selection Night.
 Returning students, regardless of whether or not they have previously resided in the residence halls, may participate in the residence life room lottery process.
 Shepherd University has room selection process that allows students to actively participate in earning their room selection number.
 Students may earn room selection points through their academic classification (sophomore, junior, etc.), number of semesters on campus, GPA, and by attending residence hall programs.
 Students may lose room selection points by receiving student conduct violations.

 In order to sign up for room selection, students are required to complete a Resident Agreement and a Room Selection Application.
 Applications must be submitted as a group with chosen roommates.
 Each person must ensure that a $100 damage deposit is attached to their student account.

 Room Selection Night : TBD for Spring 2018

 All full-time students are required to live on campus and must participate in the University’s board (meal) plan during the fall and spring semesters.
 Apartment residents may select an optional meal plan, but no meal plan is required.

 Residential life at Shepherd University is considered an integral part of the educational program and serves to provide both direct and indirect opportunities for intellectual growth and personal development.
 Thus, all full-time students are required to live on campus.
 Some students may meet the criteria for exemption to the on-campus residency requirement.
-Please note that an exemption is not automatic; a student must apply and receive approval to live off campus from the Residence Life Office.
+Please note that an exemption is not automatic; a student must apply and receive written approval to live off campus from the Residence Life Office.

 For more information on off campus housing eligibility, please contact the Residence Life Office.